 Moral Theology Point: Doctrine Can Change, and even Reverse.

 Third, Fr.
 Wyen’s statements that the Church has changed her teaching (doctrine) over time to such a degree as to have reversed some of them.
-This is ground I had gone over before with others, including teachers of other LPMP classes, with some noted here in the Thinking Catholic Strategic Center.
+This is ground I had gone over before with others, including teachers of other LPMP classes, with some noted here in the Catholic American Thinker.
 The example given by Fr.
 Wyen: the Church’s official teaching on slavery.

 Ho hum, heavy sigh and here we go again.